Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): When hypergraphs are trees for -dimensional Artin groups by Jon McCammond, Damian Osajda, and Piotr Przytycki

 \begin{prop} Suppose that $A_\Gamma$ is a $2$-dimensional Artin group.
 Then each hypergraph $\Lambda$ in $X$ is a tree if and only if $\Gamma$ has no triangle with an edge labelled by $2$. \end{prop}

 By Example~\ref{exa:polygons} and Proposition~\ref{l:hypgr2}, the Main Theorem applies to $X'$ implying the following.

 \begin{theorem} Let $A_\Gamma$ be a $2$-dimensional Artin group such that $\Gamma$ has no triangle with an edge labelled by $2$.
-Suppose that $G$ acts on $X$ properly and there is a bound on the order of its finite subgroups.
+Suppose that $G$ acts {\kol almost freely} on $X$.
 Then any finitely generated subgroup of $G$ is virtually cyclic, or virtually $\mathbb{Z}^2$, or contains a nonabelian free group. \end{theorem}

 Note that if additionally $\Gamma$ has no square with at least three edges labelled by $2$, then by \cite[Thm~5.6]{HuaOsa2017} $G$ acts properly on a uniformly locally finite systolic complex and therefore we can apply Lemma~\ref{l:flattorus_B6} to show that Theorem~\ref{main:Artin2} holds also for $G$ infinitely generated.